yumauri/effector-storage-extras/packages/react-native-encrypted-storage/README.md

 ## Preconditions

-`@effector-storage/react-native-encrypted-storage` has dependency on `react-native-encrypted-storage`, so it will autoinstall it.
+`@effector-storage/react-native-encrypted-storage` has dependency on `react-native-encrypted-storage`, so it will auto install it.

 But depending on your platform and React Native version, you might want to install [EncryptedStorage] manually, because it might require linking.